PrestaShop/prestashop.github.io/news/_posts/releases/2019-07-10-prestashop-1-7-6-0-available.md

 - Version comparison:
   - AppKernel::MAJOR_VERSION is now “7” instead of “17”
   - “1.2.4” is no longer greater than “1.2.3.4” (the latter is now interpreted as “2.3.4”)
-- Endpoints other than index.php have been deprecated):
+- Endpoints other than index.php have been deprecated:
   - All BO endpoints now require a token
   - AdminModelAdapter.php now requires the Router in its constructor
 - The following currencies are no longer available: